timroster/terraform-ibm-vpc/README.md

   - *public dns* - `161.26.0.10` and `161.26.0.11`
   - *private dns* - `161.26.0.7` and `161.26.0.8`

+**Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - https://www.terraform.io/docs/language/modules/develop/providers.html.
+The default provider configuration flows through to the module.
+If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly.

 ## Software dependencies

 The module depends on the following software components: